 As we expected, there were lots of people in Nyhavn.
 We stayed rather briefly, yet still, I find this side of Copenhagen pretty pleasant, especially with a Danish beer at hand that quenched our thirsts after a full of day of exploring the Danish city.
 It’s a good reward!

 Did you know that Nyhavn is where H.C.
 Andersen lived and died?

-In 1835 he wrote his first fairy tale in the house number 20.
-In between he lived in the number 67 for nineteen years.
-He ended his life in the house number 18.
+In 1835 he wrote his first fairy tale in House number 20.
+In between, he lived in the number 67 for nineteen years.
+He ended his life in House number 18.

 Try Danish dishes.